Civil and Criminal Law Externships

 The externship must offer students substantial professional experience in a variety of tasks similar to those that a practicing attorney would perform with the agency or office.
 Participating in an externship should give students a broad perspective of the legal system and law practice.
 In addition, because students pay tuition for each unit of the externship, law schools and the American Bar Association expect higher standards of teaching and oversight from an externship supervisor than from the supervisor in a volunteer internship or a paid position.

 Getting Started: Please review the Information for New Employers packet, which outlines the requirements of an externship and the supervisor's obligations.
-The packet includes a letter to new employers, the Extern Supervisor and Extern Agreement, and the Request for Approval of a New Agency form.
+The packet includes a letter to new employers, the Extern Supervisor and Extern Agreement, and the Request for Approval of Agency for Civil/Criminal Law Externship Program form.

 Please keep in mind the following: